ddahan/mason-dj/README.md

 #### Hosting
 - [ ] Heroku example (Procfile, documentation : architecture, deployment)
-- [ ] AWS example using ECS (docker-compose) with EC2, S3, RDS and SQS
+- [ ] AWS example using ECS and Docker with EC2, S3, RDS and SQS

 #### Integrations with other SaaS (_it could take some time 😅_)